EvaMaeRey/evamaerey/content/post/getting-started.md

 draft = false

 tags = ["blogdown", "academic-hugo"] summary = "'Create a beautifully simple website or blog in under 10 minutes'?
 It took me longer than 10 minutes.
 But okay.
 I'm using it with blogdown too, so I guess I cannot complain.
-The idea of Blogdown is to integrate code and blogging.
+The idea of Blogdown is to allow you to integrate your coding with your blogging.
 I actually haven't blogged, but I do do a lot of coding.
-So for me this will be about adding some sentances to the coding and sharing.
-I hope that you, reader, are amused by, and perhaps learn a thing or two from the posts.
-Is there infrastructure for responding to posts.
-Probably.
-And in that case I would love to hear your response.
+So for me this will be about adding some sentences to the coding and sharing.

 This post is modified from a template post from Academic Hugo.
 I retain some of that information so you can check it out.
 I provide some links to helpful cites for Blogdown."

 [header]
 image = "headers/bubbles-wide.jpg"